David Lesperance

-David A. Lesperance is a United States Army major general who serves as the commanding general of the 2nd Infantry Division since May 18, 2021.
+David A. Lesperance is a retired United States Army major general who last served as the director of operations of United Nations Command, ROK/US Combined Forces Command and United States Forces Korea from June 2023 to July 2024.
+He most recently served as commanding general of the 2nd Infantry Division from May 18, 2021, to May 15, 2023.
 Prior to that, he served as commanding general of the Fort Irwin National Training Center from September 2019 to April 2021.

 The "Lesperance Landing Pad”, part of the Desert combat area of the National Training Center, is named after Lesperance to commemorate his tenure as commander of the center.